micmejia/bible-dump/NKJV/1 Kings/1 Kgs 8.md

 "When Your people go out to battle against their enemy, wherever You send them, and when they pray to the Lord toward the city which You have chosen and the temple which I have built for Your name,

 ###### 45
-then hear in heaven their prayer and their supplication, and maintain their [^h]cause.
+then hear in heaven their prayer and their supplication, and maintain their cause.

 ###### 46
 "When they sin against You (for _there is_ no one who does not sin), and You become angry with them and deliver them to the enemy, and they take them captive to the land of the enemy, far or near;

 ###### 47
-_yet_ when they [^i]come to themselves in the land where they were carried captive, and repent, and make supplication to You in the land of those who took them captive, saying, 'We have sinned and done wrong, we have committed wickedness';
+_yet_ when they come to themselves in the land where they were carried captive, and repent, and make supplication to You in the land of those who took them captive, saying, 'We have sinned and done wrong, we have committed wickedness';

 ###### 48
 and _when_ they return to You with all their heart and with all their soul in the land of their enemies who led them away captive, and pray to You toward their land which You gave to their fathers, the city which You have chosen and the temple which I have built for Your name:

 ###### 49
-then hear in heaven Your dwelling place their prayer and their supplication, and maintain their [^j]cause,
+then hear in heaven Your dwelling place their prayer and their supplication, and maintain their cause,

 ###### 50
 and forgive Your people who have sinned against You, and all their transgressions which they have transgressed against You; and grant them compassion before those who took them captive, that they may have compassion on them